JwelSharma/face-recognition-attendance-management-system/Readme.md

 Before running the project, prepare the following locally:

-- `dataset/` folder with one subfolder per person
+- A `dataset/` folder with one subfolder per person
-- `credentials.json` for Google Sheets integration, if used
+- A valid camera stream URL
-- camera stream URL in `settings.json` or in your local utility settings
+- `credentials.json` if Google Sheets synchronization is enabled
-- CUDA-compatible environment if using GPU acceleration
+- A CUDA-compatible environment for GPU acceleration, if available

 These local/private files are intentionally not included in the public repository.